A blog featured image with a peach and coral color scheme. On the left, stylized text reads

 Yellowing Leaves

-If your propagation cuttings develop yellow leaves, this could indicate:
+If your pothos cuttings develop yellow leaves, this could indicate:

 • Too much direct sunlight